satyamdas03/iProject/README.md

 The application emphasizes time management, productivity tracking, and personalized task organization, offering features like task sorting by duration, background alarms, and persistent data storage.

+## Features

+1. Organize Tasks
+   - Input tasks with their expected duration (minutes or hours).